Tests and procedures used to diagnose carcinoid tumors include:

 Drugs that block cancer cells from secreting hormones.
 Using medications to block hormones secreted by the tumor may reduce the signs and symptoms of carcinoid syndrome and slow tumor growth.

 Octreotide (Sandostatin) and lanreotide (Somatuline Depot) are given as injections under the skin.
 Side effects from either medication may include abdominal pain, bloating and diarrhea.
+Telotristat (Xermelo) is a pill that is sometimes used in combination with octreotide or lanreotide to further try to improve the symptoms of carcinoid syndrome.

 Treatments for carcinoid tumors that have spread to the liver